 Finally free to go.
 One last check over the gear and I'm ready to head off.
-I decided to go one practice run of 8 day trip with food and boat to ensure things were ok to go.
+I decided to go on one practice run wearing my pack with eight days worth of food and the boat to ensure things were ok to go.

-F@#$%, final complete tally of the gear was 35 kgs without water.
-I can comfortably man handle it and wear it around, but I know it is too heavy and a test walk of 500m validates that.
+F@#$%, final complete tally of the gear was 35 kg without water.
+I can comfortably man handle it and wear it around, but I know it is too heavy and a test walk of 500 m validates that.
 I've been training with a much lower weight of 25 kg I'm not going to be able to complete the trek to the source and Poplars in one trip...
 Time to reassess things.

 Google doesn't come to my aid.
 I know it's about $130 for a shuttle from Jindabyne to Thredbo, that's on a short trip on a tarmac road, what would a ride into the middle of nowhere on a 4wd cost!?
 It's too late to start trying clubs for someone to hitch a ride with, it looks like I'm going to need two trips in.
 Deflated, I sit down and contemplate if things are still feasible...

-I wake up with the Nike marketing moto and decide to just go with the two trips and not to delay the trip any more knowing that the area dries up over summer.
+I wake up with the Nike marketing moto and decide to just go with the two trips to walk the gear in and not to delay the trip any more knowing that the area dries up over summer.
 Quickly checking, the pack weight with the boat is 26 kg without water, I can definitely do it.